Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 ## Introduction

 I will be using my NFT project as an example: [https://github.com/Totes5706/cardano-alonzo-nft-creator](https://github.com/Totes5706/cardano-alonzo-nft-creator).
-We will use the [Plutus-Starter](https://github.com/input-output-hk/plutus-starter) package to create a cardano project that can be built as a standalone project using nix.
+We will use the [Plutus-Starter](https://github.com/input-output-hk/plutus-starter) package to create a Cardano project that can be built as a standalone project using nix.

 I used a fake example name NFT-Maker when making this tutorial, however my real project name is cardano-alonzo-nft-creator.